4-5 Day Travel Itinerary: New Orleans Zydeco and Blues

 During the day, the shuttered walls of the restaurants and shops will open and spill onto the street.
 As you wander along, don’t forget about the side streets.
 On these back alleys you never know when an ornate gate might lead to tiled courtyard selling fountains, sculptures, or other fine art.

-Just past the intersection of Royal and St. Louis, you will pass the Historic New Orleans Collection (a free art gallery).
+Just past the intersection of Royal and St. Louis, pass the Historic New Orleans Collection (a free art gallery).
 Two streets later, veer onto St. Peter’s Street and stop at Pat O’Briens Bar for a snack and a Hurricane cocktail.
-There are a number of historic houses you can visit.
-Or simply find a restaurant with tables on the street, order a drink, and watch the world go by.

 Every afternoon Royal Street is closed off and the area fills up with street performers.
 There are mimes, magicians, and some of the best jazz, blues, and ragtime bands you’ll ever hear.
 It is amazing how quickly these bands can set up.
 One minute there is an empty street.
 The next there is a full-blown concert in play.

 Later this evening, return to Bourbon Street and see it all again when the neon lights are lit against the black sky.
 In the evening the street is closed to traffic.
-Begin your evening with dinner at Galatoire’s, a Creole restaurant offering regional favorites since 1905.
-The eatery doesn’t take reservations, so be prepared to people watch while you wait in line.
+Begin your evening with dinner at Galatoire’s, a French-Creole restaurant offering regional favorites since 1905.

 After dinner, enjoy the strip.
 Most of the sex clubs are centered in one area.
-Away from that area you can wander from bar to bar, drink over-priced alcohol, and listen to great music.
+Away from that area you can wander from bar to bar and listen to great music.
 Enjoy the spectacle, but do be aware of your own personal safety.
-There are grifters and thieves waiting for unsuspecting tourists.
-See the Safety Tip at the end of the article for more information on this topic.
+Grifters and thieves are known to frequent the area.

 Day 2: Jackson Square, Mardi Gras World, and a Riverboat Cruise

-This morning we will finish our exploration of the French Quarter and move on to the waterfront.
-Begin your morning walk at the intersection of Canal and Chartres Streets.
+Begin the morning with a walk, start at the intersection of Canal and Chartres Streets.
 The first section of Chartres Street is a pleasing mix of upscale galleries, shops and restaurants.
 In the first few blocks you will pass the Supreme Court building, and a famous bar called the Napoleon House.

 About mid-way down the street you will come to Jackson Square.
 The area is a pretty green space that originated as a military practice ground.
 Today, the green is the city’s epicenter of fun.
 All hours of the day you are apt to see gymnasts performing routines, unicyclists, or break dancers tearing up the turf.